Filter (band): Crazy Eyes (2014–2017)

+The Algorithm and The Antidote (2018–present)

 In early 2018, original member Brian Liesegang returned to Filter after 21 years and started working with Patrick on the band's 8th studio album.
-The latter mentioned that "Brian and I are making the official follow up to Short Bus (maybe), called Re-Bus."
-Liesegang offered an official statement regarding the project: "We are gearing up for official reboot of initial Filter.
+The latter mentioned that "Brian and I are making the official follow-up to Short Bus (maybe), called Re-Bus."
+Liesegang offered an official statement regarding the project:"We are gearing up for official reboot of initial Filter.
 Working right at this instant together on lyrics.
 We have fun afternoons and focusing the loud and the pretty noise maelstrom.
 Gonna be a full length, and its hard or maybe not right to call it a sequel, as it's not so much that in that it is just a return to a certain approach and philosophy.
 Whatever.
 Not gonna overthink it, just do it.
 We'll figure that all out later...
-In the middle of it now."

-In October 2018, the duo launched a PledgeMusic campaign to raise funds for production of the new album, tentatively titled ReBus.
+In the middle of it now."In October 2018, the duo launched a PledgeMusic campaign to raise funds for production of the new album, tentatively titled ReBus.
 On July 18, 2019, Richard Patrick announced via Filter's Facebook that he and Liesegang would not release ReBus due to PledgeMusic's bankruptcy.
 Instead, Patrick announced he will focus on the twentieth anniversary re-release of Title of Record while he works on a new album, tentatively titled They've Got Us Right Where They Want Us, At Each Other's Throats with Radtke, who returned to the band.